FAQ

 Yes.
 A will does not prevent probate—over 90% of wills still go through court.
 A Lady Bird Deed ensures your home transfers immediately to your chosen beneficiary, without court delays or legal fees.

 Yes!
-With Remote Online Notarization (RON), you can sign and notarize your Lady Bird Deed from the comfort of your home using just a computer, webcam, and microphone.
+With Remote Online Notarization (RON), you can sign and notarize your Lady Bird Deed from the comfort of your home using your smartphone or laptop/computer with webcam, speakers, and microphone capabilities.
 We’re fully approved to provide this service in Florida.

-Once your deed is recorded, our e-Recording system instantly provides you with a copy that includes the official recording details stamped at the top.
+Once your deed is recorded, our e-Recording system will automatically send you an email confirmation with a copy of your recorded Lady Bird Deed attached.
+The recorded lady bird deed document will display the official recording details stamped at the top by the County Clerk of Court.

-For extra peace of mind, you can also verify it anytime by searching your county clerk’s website—since all recorded deeds are part of the public record and easily accessible.
+For extra peace of mind, you can also verify it anytime by searching your County Clerk of Court website—since all recorded deeds are part of the public record and easily accessible.

 Yes, there are a couple of key rules to keep in mind: